 Sam Harper is an archaeologist and rock art specialist based at CRAR+M, UWA, living and working on Whadjuk country.
 She works with communities across the northwest of Australia.

-Please note: any conflicts of interest that may arise between editors and the subject and/or topic of a review will see the affected editors forego any and all participation in the editorial process of the related text.
+Note: any conflicts of interest that may arise between editors and the subject and/or topic of a review will see the affected editors forego any and all participation in the editorial process of the related text.

 Designer: